Sue-Brown/course-in-a-box/index.markdown

 published: true
 ---

+## This is Susan's Demo Course

+## This is P2PU Boiler-Plate Introductory Material

 ## Create a Learning Community that Lasts

 Online courses often feel large, intimidating and anonymous.
 It's hard to feel invested